kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 The legacy cloud provider patch was added in Kubernetes v1.20 and is backported to Kubernetes v1.18.18+, v1.19.10+.

 !!!note ""
-    To be able to provision an internal NLB with target type `instance` it can be achieved with the combination of the following annotations:
-        - service.beta.kubernetes.io/aws-load-balancer-type: external
-        - service.beta.kubernetes.io/aws-load-balancer-scheme: internal
-        - service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: instance
+    With the right combination of annotations any type of Load Balancer and Target Group configuration can be provisioned with this controller.